adobe/aem-eclipse-developer-tools/README.md

 ### Installation

-For standard installation instructions and more information, [check the online documentation](http://docs.adobe.com/docs/en/dev-tools/aem-eclipse.html).
+For standard installation instructions and more information, check the [AEM Developer Tools for Eclipse Update Site](https://eclipse.adobe.com/) and the [AEM Developer Tools for Eclipse documentation](https://experienceleague.adobe.com/en/docs/experience-manager-65/content/implementing/developing/devtools/aem-eclipse).

 #### Using Unreleased Versions